Being Consistent is a key to almost all successes.

 9.Using critical visualization.

 • Daydreaming can also be useful, as long as you limit your time doing it.
 Give your mind time to freely think each night before you go to bed.
-This can help you process and assess your situations, and help you because you’ll come up with ways to get past the potential obstacles that keep you from gaining this goal.
+This can help you process and access your situations, and help you because you’ll come up with ways to get past the potential obstacles that keep you from gaining this goal.

 • Meditation can help control your mind, and you’ll need to control your mind (and all its urges) if you want to remain consistent.
 Try and practice meditating for at least 15 minutes each day.
 Sit somewhere quietly and breathe deeply.
 As you breathe focus on your breath.
 If you find your mind straying, direct your attention back to your breath.